-Section 6.03 Applicable Sales Tax
+Section 6.02 Applicable Sales Tax

-6.03.01 The estimated amount of sales tax, if applicable, is included in the total estimated cost specified on page 1 of the Contract.
-The applicable sales tax is not included in the Contract Price, but will be paid by Elections Canada as provided in Article 8 - Payments.
+6.02.01 The estimated amount of sales tax, if applicable, is included in the Total Estimated Contract Cost specified on page 1 of the Contract.
+The applicable sales tax is not included in the Contract Price but will be paid by Elections Canada as provided in Article 10 - Payments and Invoices.
 The Contractor agrees to remit to the appropriate government agency any amounts of applicable sales tax paid or due.